xan1242/ehppack/README.md

 # Yu-Gi-Oh!
-Tag Force EHP Archive Tool
+Tag Force EHP/EhFolder Archive Tool
-This utility is designed to accurately manipulate the EHP archives found in the PSP Yu-Gi-Oh!
+This utility is designed to accurately manipulate the EHP/EhFolder archives found in the PSP Yu-Gi-Oh!
 Tag Force games.

 Currently command line only.